Chase Sapphire Card Comparison: Preferred Vs. Reserve

 Do you value the temporary card perks?

-Nowadays we’ve seen card issuers increasingly introduce temporary perks.
+Nowadays, we’ve seen card issuers increasingly introducing temporary perks.
 This is intended to be a mutually beneficial arrangement, where cardmembers get value-add perks, while other companies get access to a potentially lucrative customer base.

-It’s anyone’s guess what these perks will look like years down the road, though at the moment we’re seeing excellent benefits that can be worth hundreds of dollars per year.
+It’s anyone’s guess what these perks will look like years down the road, though at the moment, we’re seeing excellent benefits that can be worth hundreds of dollars per year.
 For example, the Lyft Pink All Access membership offered with the Chase Sapphire Reserve ordinarily retails for $199 per year.
 While I might not value it quite that much, I definitely think it’s worth something.
-The same is true with with the DoorDash and Instacart perks.
+The same is true with the DoorDash perks.

 Generally speaking, the more premium a card is, the better the temporary perks are, and to me that’s something that makes the math work nicely in favor of the Sapphire Reserve.